 If these requirements are not met, reimbursement will not be available for the days prior to receipt.
 Reimbursement will be effective the date that BHSF receives the proper documentation.
-Providers are advised to contact the hospice unit at DXC Technologies to confirm receipt of NOE/CTI and any documentation submitted if a letter is not received within 30 days of the hospice election date.
+Providers are advised to contact the Hospice Unit to confirm receipt of NOE/CTI and any documentation submitted if a letter is not received within thirty days of the hospice election date.